-11.6 Recording of module results for students who withdraw or interrupt
+11.6 Recording of Module Results for Students who Withdraw or Interrupt

-- The cut-off dates, after which module results for students interrupting or withdrawing from their programme will be recorded, are posted on the University website. - 2.
-A student who withdraws from or interrupts their programme of study may complete the first half of the teaching, up to the date shown in the relevant table, for a given module free of consequence i.e. the module(s) will not form part of their profile for that year, and, if they return, the module(s) will be taken as an uncapped first attempt.
-However, after the relevant dates shown in the tables, a student will be deemed as having had an attempt at the module(s); subsequent attempts at the module(s) or their direct replacements will then be capped at the module pass mark and a charge levied.
+- 1. A student who withdraws from or interrupts their programme of study before the first assessment submission date will be given the module free of consequence i.e. the module(s) will not form part of their profile for that year, and, if they return, the module(s) will be taken as an uncapped first attempt. - 2.
+A student who withdraws or interrupts after the final assessment deadline for that module has passed will be deemed to have completed that module and the marks for any assessment due will be taken to the next set of Boards.
+The student will be deemed as having had an attempt at the module(s); subsequent attempts at the module(s) or their direct replacements will then be capped at the module pass mark.

-11.7 Fees Policy for students who withdraw or interrupt
+11.7 Fees Policy for Students who Withdraw or Interrupt

 - Students who withdraw prior to the end of their programme will be liable to a pro-rata fee payment for the time spent on their programme of study on the following basis.
-Dates based on the standard term dates are given below for indicative purposes only and are not exhaustive: in the case of non-standard entry, students who withdraw will be charged in accordance with the terms of the specific provision. - Students withdrawing for any reason before the end of the second week after the programme starts will be exempted from fees. - Students withdrawing for any reason between the end of the second week after the programme starts and the start of the University Easter Vacation will be charged a proportion of the course fee as set out in the fee schedule.
-This will be calculated pro rata on the number of teaching weeks before withdrawal based upon a 30-week teaching year. - Students who withdraw on or after the start of the University Easter Vacation will be charged the full year's fee and will not be entitled to any rebate. - In all of the above, any part of a week shall be charged as a full week calculated up to and including the following Friday. - In all of the above, pro-rata fees will be calculated on the basis of the academic year set out for the programme of study. - 2.
-Students interrupting study during the year will be treated as withdrawing students (see above) for the purposes of tuition fee calculations. - 3.
-Students returning to study after interruptions from the previous academic year(s) will be treated as continuing students for fee purposes, provided that they return to the same programme and in the same mode of study.
+Dates based on the standard term dates are given below for indicative purposes only and are not exhaustive: in the case of non-standard entry, students who withdraw will be charged in accordance with the terms of the specific provision. - Students withdrawing or interrupting for any reason between the start date of course plus 27 days inclusive will be exempted from fees. - Students withdrawing or interrupting for any reason, between day 29 of the programme and the end of 16 weeks from the programme start date, will be charged 25% of the tuition fee as set out in the fee schedule. - Students who withdraw or interrupt after 16 weeks but before the end of 32 weeks from the programme start date will be charged 50% of the tuition fee as set out in the fee schedule. - Students who withdraw or interrupt after the end of 32 weeks from the programme start date will be charged 100% of the tuition fees as set out in the fee schedule. - In all of the above, any part of a week shall be charged as a full week calculated up to and including the following Friday. - Students returning to study after interruptions from the previous academic year(s) will be treated as continuing students for fee purposes, and will be liable for the balance of the tuition fee as published in the fee schedule for the current year.